 Part 3 - Line 4a

 AEROSPACE CIVIL SYSTEMS GROUP SUPPORTS CUSTOMERS IN THREE PRIMARY AREAS: NASA PROGRAMS, NOAA (NATIONAL OCEANIC AND ATMOSPHERIC ADMINISTRATION) PROGRAMS AND COMMERCIAL, INTERNATIONAL AND HOMELAND SECURITY PROGRAMS.
-THE CIVIL SYSTEMS GROUP WORK ENHANCES OUR MISSION ASSURANCE CAPABILITIES FOR OUR NATIONAL SECURITY SPACE CUSTOMER, SMC.
+THE CIVIL SYSTEMS GROUP WORK ENHANCES OUR MISSION ASSURANCE CAPABILITIES FOR OUR NATIONAL SECURITY SPACE CUSTOMER, SSC.

 Name (title) | Role | Hours | Compensation |